MicrosoftDocs/azure-reference-other/studio-module-reference/errors/machine-learning-module-error-codes.md

 For general information about how the Matchbox recommendation algorithm works, and how to prepare a dataset of item features or user features, see [Train Matchbox Recommender](../train-matchbox-recommender.md).

  > [!TIP]
  > Resolution not applicable to your case?
 You are welcome to send feedback on this article and provide information about the scenario, including the module and the number of rows in the column.
-We will use this information to provide more detailed troubleshooting steps in future.
+We will use this information to provide more detailed troubleshooting steps in the future.

 |Exception Messages|
 |------------------------|